Aleph-Alpha/aleph-alpha-client-rs/README.md

-# Rust aleph alpha client
+# Aleph Alpha API client for Rust

 Interact with large language models provided by the Aleph Alpha API in Rust code.